Vittoria Chierici

-Vittoria Chierici (born in Bologna, 7 April 1955) is an Italian artist.
+Vittoria Chierici (born 7 April 1955) is an Italian artist.

 Life and career

 Chierici was born in Bologna but moved to Milan with her family where she finished her high school studies before returning to Bologna to attend DAMS (the Dance, Art, Music and Performing Arts Department of the University of Bologna) where she earned a Degree in Art History with Prof. Paolo Fossati.

 In 1979, she moved to the United States to complete her studies, first at the University of Berkeley and then at Columbia University where she enrolled in the Doctoral Program in Twentieth Century American Art.
 At the same time she attended photography classes at the Parsons School of Design and the School of Visual Arts (SVA) in New York where she met painter David Salle.
 In 1981 she opened an exhibition space called Parallel Window together with painter Emanuela Filiaci.

 In 1983 she returned to Italy and invited by Francesca Alinovi participated in the "Enfatisti" movement, a group of young artists from Bologna who showed their paintings at the Neon gallery.
 One year later she moved back to Milan where she participated in the group show “Dall’olio all’Aeroplanino” held at the Studio San Gottardo that had just been opened by Corrado Levi.

 In 1992 Levi selected her to represent Italy with her installation “Coca Cola Classic” at the international exhibit “The Seven Artists” organized in Tokyo by INFAS and Hanae Mori's family.
-In 1991, together with other artists, she founded "Slam", an irregularly published contemporary art journal.
+In 1991, together with other artists, she founded Slam, an irregularly published contemporary art journal.
 In 1991, together with artists Stefano Arienti, Amedeo Martegani and Mario Dellavedova, Chierici founded the company "Art & Mass".

 In 1992 she collaborated with the journal Rendiconti directed by poet Roberto Roversi.
 Having moved back to the US shortly after, she started attending the New York Film Academy where she earned a degree in cinematography, a discipline that she promptly incorporated into her painting.
 In 1993 she produced two early shorts, Street Fight and One’s Case, which were screened in art video settings.
 Still in 1993, following the Gulf War she started painting inspired the “battle” genre of painting.
-Her approach to the genre “… was studied and re-conceived in the light of all the battles (true and imaginary) as told by movies, literature and painting", unreal armies made of timeless soldiers against a photographic background.
+Her approach to the genre "… was studied and re-conceived in the light of all the battles (true and imaginary) as told by movies, literature and painting", unreal armies made of timeless soldiers against a photographic background.